thunderfish

 RECORDING-CHANNEL-TIME-eodwaveform-N.EXT

-For each fish the average waveform with standard deviation and fit.
+For each fish the average waveform with standard error and fit.

 The columns contain: